tig100/JdbcPgBackup/README.md

 A Java tool to backup and restore PostgreSQL databases using JDBC.

+Usage:
-Usage: JdbcPgBackup -m dump|restore [-h hostname] [-p port] [-t (timing)] [-d database] [-U user] [-P password] [-f filename] [-o (schema only)] [-s schema[,schema...]] [-n schema[,schema...]] [-b batchsize]
+java jdbcpgbackup.JdbcPgBackup -m dump|restore [-h hostname] [-p port] [-t (timing)] [-d database] [-U user] [-P password] [-f filename] [-o (schema only)] [-s schema[,schema...]] [-n schema[,schema...]] [-b batchsize]

 Options:
 -m mode, dump or restore, required;
 -h hostname, defaults to localhost;
 -p port, defaults to 5432;
 -t collect and show timing for each step and other debug info;
 -d database, defaults to the username if not supplied;
 -U username, defaults to postgres;
 -P password;
 -f filename, if absent defaults to stdin/stdout;
 -o do not dump data, schema definitions only;
 -s schemas to dump, comma separated list;
 -n schema names to restore to, if present must be of same length as the -s;
 -b batch size when doing a full dump, defaults to 10000 schemas in a batch.

 This application was developed to handle the backup of our PostgreSQL